zcbmlijygrdwa/snake_lip/README.md

         demo_save

-The demo program will start and go through all test sets, and generate output into the "outputs" foler.
-The demo program also show the outputs with imshow() function.
+The demo program will start and go through all test sets, and generate output into the "outputs" folder.
+The demo program also shows the outputs with the imshow() function.

 To enter the project as required by HW: